Delhi Waqf Board irregularities: Court grants bail to AAP MLA Amanatullah Khan | Law-Order

 - India

-A Delhi court on Wednesday granted bail to AAP MLA Amanatullah Khan, who was arrested in a case related to alleged irregularities in the Waqf Board.
+A Delhi court on Wednesday granted bail to AAP MLA Amanatullah Khan in a case related to alleged irregularities in the Waqf Board, saying that ''prima facie the allegations against the accused are not grave and serious in nature''.

-''The application is allowed.
-Personal bond of Rs one lakh(with one surety of the like amount to be furnished), ''Special Judge Vikas Dhull said.

-Earlier, on Tuesday the court had reserved its order on Khan's bail plea.

-The Anti-Corruption Branch (ACB) arrested Khan after conducting raids at his premises on September 16.

-According to the FIR, Khan, while working as chairman of the Delhi Waqf Board, illegally recruited 32 people by violating all norms and government guidelines.
+According to the FIR, Khan while working as chairman of the Delhi Waqf Board had indulged in several irregularities, including illegally recruiting 32 people by violating all norms and government guidelines.

+The court said that as per the statement of the Waqf Board's CEO, it was “prima facie shown that the accused being the Chairman of Delhi Waqf Board went ahead with the recruitment in violation of the instruction of the Delhi government, just to favour his relatives and members of his constituency.''
+But, there was no material on record to show that Khan had received a bribe from any contractual employee, the court said.

+The Waqf Board had previously recruited employees, without the existence of any rules, and there was no material on record to show that any of the recruited employees had paid bride to Khan, the court said.

 Further, it was alleged that as chairman of the Delhi Waqf Board, Khan rented out several properties of the Waqf Board illegally amid allegations of corruption and favouritism, it added.